ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-bar-customisation/index.md

 A progress bar can be used to visualise and compare values across multiple sparklines in the grid.
 It can illustrate values which have a fixed domain such as percentages and scores.

 The following example shows how to build progress bars using bar sparklines.
+Note that:

+- In order to display a progress bar in a sparkline, the data array should only contain a single value, more values in the data array will produce additional bars in the same sparkline.
-- Note that `valueAxisDomain` has been set to `[0, 100]`, indicating that the supplied data across all sparklines will contain values from `0` to `100`.
+- `valueAxisDomain` has been set to `[0, 100]`, indicating that the supplied data across all sparklines will contain values from `0` to `100`.
 - This allows easy comparisons of percentages across the different sparklines in the grid column as all sparklines will have the same domain.
 - A `formatter` callback function is supplied to return format styles of type `BarFormat`, based on the data represented by individual bars.
 - The `formatter` uses the `yValue` provided in the params object to dynamically set the fill color of each progress bar.